molejar/pyIMX/doc/imxsb.md

 * **DESC** - The description of target device or developing board (optional)
 * **CHIP** - Embedded IMX processor mark: VYBRID, MX6DQP, MX6SDL, MX6SL, MX6SX, MX6UL, MX6ULL, MX6SLL, MX7SD, MX7ULP (required)

->Instead of processor mark we can use directly USB VID:PID of the device in string format: "0x15A2:0x0054".
+>Instead of processor mark can be used USB VID:PID of the device in string format: "0x15A2:0x0054".
 Useful for a new device which is not in list of supported devices.

 Example of head section: